plone/training/docs/plone-deployment/setup.md

 Install [NVM](https://github.com/nvm-sh/nvm/blob/master/README.md).

-Use it to install latest version of Node LTS (currently v16.17.1) and NPM (hint: check if a newer minor or bugfix release is available).
+Use it to install the latest version of Node LTS (currently v16.17.1) and NPM (hint: check if a newer minor or bugfix release is available).

 ```bash
 nvm install lts/*